zama-ai/concrete/docs/dev/compilation/RTDialect.md

 ### FutureType

-future with a parameterized element type
+Future with a parameterized element type

 The value of a `!RT.future` type represents the result of an asynchronous operation.